antonioortegajr/Funafuti-Brass-Quail-/docs/query.md

     http://api.idxbroker.com/clients/searchquery?lp=100000&hp=200000

-This does not currently work with DEMO accounts.
+This above listing endpoint does not currently work with DEMO accounts.